Akanksha928/Akanksha928/README.md

-- 👋 Hi, I’m Akanksha Sharan, an engineer at EY GDS
+- 👋 Hi, I’m Akanksha Sharan, a software engineer at EY GDS